Thank you for reading our post, please rate this article at the end.

 Can you use Vaseline in a drag washer?

-For everyday use, though I don’t recommend lubing that whole reel outside of the drag washers (Vaseline will soak into the fiber washers and leave them pliable) with Vaseline, if that reel is out in the elements, (especially in hot climates) in the garage, boat, etc., it will run out of the reel to quick as it is a light, light, lube.
+For everyday use, though, I don’t recommend lubricating the whole reel, except for the drag washers.
+Vaseline will soak into the fiber washers and leave them pliable.
+If that reel is exposed to the elements (especially in hot climates) in a garage, boat, etc., it will run out of the reel too quickly because it is a light, low-lube.

 What kind of oil do you use for fishing reels?